slivering/VinaSmol-Unaite/vinasmol/finetuning/README.md

 > [!NOTE]
 >  This page is a work in progress.

-Finetuning aims to improve the capabilities, the response quality and the safety of LLMs.
+We finetune VinaSmol on Vietnamese conversation and instruction data in order to improve its response quality.
+We also perform English finetuning again as continued pretraining on billions of tokens significantly deteriorates instruction capabilities.

 ## Recipe